 Implement a Statewide Social-Emotional Health Screening, Referral and Treatment System

 North Carolina has been very successful in providing screening and referrals for developmental delays and services.
-The state should apply the lessons learned from this success to ensure universal social-emotional health screening, referral and treatment.
+Lessons learned from this success can help build a system for universal social-emotional health screening, referral and treatment.

 Integrate the Pyramid Model into Birth-to-Third Grade Education Settings Statewide